xiongye77/github-actions-devsecops/README.md

 # SCA(Software Composition Analysis):
 Snyk test scans your dependencies; it fails the job on High/Critical issues and publishes SARIF to Security → Code scanning.
 Trivy: finds CVEs in OS packages & app dependencies in images, filesystems, and repos.
+AWS Inspector powers ECR enhanced scanning for OS & language-package vulns and can export SBOMs.
+Findings flow to Inspector/Security Hub/EventBridge.
+Inspector can generate/export SBOMs and standardize license data in SPDX expressions (helpful for supply-chain/OSS governance)

 # DAST(Dynamtic Application Security Testing):
 it focuses on inputs and outputs of the running application.